BEST FOR LONG 0 PERCENT INTRO APR OFFERS

-Wells Fargo’s newest credit card, the Wells Fargo Reflect℠ Card, blows the issuer’s previous balance transfer card — the *Wells Fargo Visa Platinum Credit Card— out of the water.
+Wells Fargo’s credit card, the Wells Fargo Reflect Card, blows the issuer’s previous balance transfer card — the *Wells Fargo Visa Platinum card — out of the water.
 The card’s starting intro APR offer is par for the course compared to other balance transfer credit cards, but in a unique twist, you’ll be able to extend your intro APR period by making on-time minimum payments.

-Although there is a standard 3 percent balance transfer fee (5 percent after the first 120 days, $5 minimum), all these features combined may make the new Wells Fargo Reflect the best balance transfer credit card on the market today.
+Although there is a standard intro 3 percent balance transfer fee (5 percent after the first 120 days, $5 minimum), all these features combined may make the Wells Fargo Reflect the best balance transfer credit card on the market today.

 If you’re looking for the longest break from your snowballing interest possible, then the Wells Fargo Reflect Card may be one of the best options around.